nakidixon/AkureyTechnicalTest/README.md

 # AkureyTechnicalTest

 For this exercise I decided to work on an object-oriented model.
-I abstracted what would be a programming language as my initial class.
+I abstracted what would be a programming Language as my initial class.
 It contains a name (Python example) and a namespace.
-A namespace contains one or more classes so create a class called Class that contains Attributes, values and a size.
-Attributes are classes that contain a data type which would be the Datatype class.
+A namespace contains one or more classes so icreated a class called Class that contains zero to * Attributes, values and a size.
+Attributes is a class that contain a data type which would be the Datatype class.

 For each class located inside the Model folder, there is a controller (it has no functions inside) however, it represents the container that stores the CRUD functions for each object.